kenakofer/speech/README.md

 The first time you run it, it will download the Whisper model (small = ~460MB).

+## Architecture

+The code is structured in a clean, object-oriented way:

+- `AudioRecorder`: Handles microphone recording
+- `AudioProcessor`: Manages audio file creation and validation
+- `NotificationManager`: Handles desktop notifications and text insertion
+- `TranscriptionEngine`: Performs speech-to-text conversion
+- `WhisperHotkey`: Main application class coordinating all components

+## Troubleshooting

+If you encounter issues:

+1. Check your microphone is working with `--test-mic`
+2. Enable debug mode with `--debug` for more detailed logs
+3. Examine the saved audio file at `~/speech/last_recording.wav`
+4. Try different model sizes, starting with `tiny` for faster results
+5. Consider using `--faster` for improved performance

 ## Notes

 - The script requires an active internet connection for the initial model download
 - All processing happens locally on your computer after the initial download
 - The "small" model offers a good balance between accuracy and speed/resource usage
+- For more accuracy, use the "medium" or "large" models (but they require more RAM)
+- For faster response, use the "tiny" model (less accurate but very fast)